Ready to get some hands-on experience with the X-Pack machine learning features? This tutorial shows you how to:

 - Load a sample data set into Elasticsearch

-- Create a machine learning job
+- Create single and multi-metric machine learning jobs in Kibana

 - Use the results to identify possible anomalies in the data